MarkGadsby/TeachingNotes/PGCE/AssignmentTwo.md

 *possibly more here on the AQA\OCR programming project guidance*

-The national curriculum for computing aims to ensure that all pupils:

-- can analyse problems in computational terms, and have repeated  practical experience of writing computer programs in order to solve such problems

 If you are going to settle on one language and go for depth rather then breath, let that be 'C' as it sit close to the machine and clearly represents the fundamental principles of computing.